Arnold Williams (cricketer)

-Arnold Butler Williams (6 January 1870 – 20 August 1929) was a Welsh-born cricketer who played first-class cricket for Otago and Wellington from 1887 to 1909, and captained New Zealand in the days before New Zealand played Test cricket.
+Arnold Butler Williams (6 January 1870 – 20 August 1929) was a Welsh-born cricketer who played first-class cricket for Otago and Wellington between the 1886–87 and 1909–10 seasons, and captained New Zealand in the days before New Zealand played Test cricket.

 Early life

 Arnold Williams's father, William Butler Williams, brought his family to New Zealand in 1880 when he took up an appointment as a master at Otago Boys' High School.
 He taught there and at the University of Otago until his death in 1895.
-Arnold was one of three sons and four daughters.
+Arnold was one of three sons and four daughters and was educated at Otago Boys' High, where he played cricket.

 Career with Otago

 Arnold Williams, "entertaining as a batsman of the punishing type and brilliant as a wicket-keeper", made his first-class debut for Otago against Canterbury in 1886–87 at the age of 17.
 Playing as a middle-order batsman, he scored 3 and 9.
 Thereafter he mostly played as a wicketkeeper-batsman.
-He played regularly for Otago between 1889 and 1894, but in his first nine first-class matches his highest score was 19.
+He played regularly for Otago between until 1894–95, but in his first nine first-class matches his highest score was 19.